bjornbytes/lovr.org/docs/Mesh:setVertexAttribute.md

 category: reference
 -->

-Buffer:setVertexAttribute
+Mesh:setVertexAttribute
 ===

-Set the components of a specific attribute of a vertex in a Buffer.
+Set the components of a specific attribute of a vertex in a Mesh.

-    buffer:setVertexAttribute(vertex, attribute, ...)
+    mesh:setVertexAttribute(vertex, attribute, ...)

 ### Arguments